Copper edges lower on China demand concerns

 Torlizzi expected copper prices to correct lower during the summer, when bullish investors would start buying again.
 He targeted $8,000 as an attractive level to re-enter the market.

-Stock markets gunned for record highs on Friday ahead of the White House laying out President Joe Biden's budget for trillions of dollars in spending on infrastructure, education and other initiatives.
+Stock markets gunned for record highs on Friday ahead of the White House presenting President Joe Biden's budget for trillions of dollars in spending on infrastructure, education and other initiatives.

 Copper is often considered a bellwether of the global economy due to its wide industrial uses, including in infrastructure projects.

-Strikes at BHP's Escondida and Spence mines in top producer Chile continue to threaten global supply.
+Democratic Republic of Congo has authorised exports of copper and cobalt concentrate for mining companies that hold waivers, customs documents showed.

+Bottlenecks at LME registered warehouses in Malaysia owned by metals storage firm ISTIM UK are adding to the difficulties aluminium consumers in the United States and Europe face in getting the metal they need.

-LME tin hit its highest since May 2011, climbing 3.3% to $30,885 a tonne, after earthquakes following a volcanic eruption in Congo disrupted exports of tin concentrate.
+LME tin hit its highest since May 2011, climbing as high as $30,960 a tonne, after earthquakes following a volcanic eruption in Congo disrupted exports of tin concentrate.
+It later pared gains to $30,775, up 2.9%.